Crisp and Co. Banner Image

 You must serve notice on any third parties that could be affected before they can be bound by the Order.
 Serving notice on banks is particularly important because they will play a major part in preventing your spouse or civil partner from handling their money.

-How long does a freezing order last?
+How long does a Freezing Order last?

 A Freezing Order can last as long as the court deems necessary.